tylerneylon/pumba/parse7.lua.md

 ------------------------------------------------------------------------------
 -- Tree running functions.
 ------------------------------------------------------------------------------

+--[[

+One long-term goal of this project is to be able to specify at once both a grammar and a set of behaviors for the resulting parse tree.
+Internally, these two behaviors are captured by the `Parser` class and the `Run` class - which may eventually be renamed to `Runner` for consistency.
+The code in this section specifies the `Run` class but is *not used* in this script.
+It exists for its future use in the more complete open compiler implementations.

+Since this code is not used, these literate comments will not cover it in detail.
+To understand its place in the big picture, though, it's useful to know that the main entry point to a `Run` instance `R` is the method `R:run()` called with a `tree` that was returned by `P:parse()`.
+The tree elements themselves will eventually have a key called `run` whose value is a string of Lua code that will be executed by `R:run()`.

+--]]

     -- This sets the given key-value pair at the closest level where the key -- exists; if it is new key at all levels, it's created at the current